Notes/Stacks: Last In, First Out

 What & Why

-A stack is a linear data structure that follows the LIFO principle: the last element pushed onto the stack is the first one popped off.
+A stack is a linear data structure that follows the LIFO principle: the last element pushed on is the first one popped off.
 Think of a stack of plates: you always add to the top and remove from the top.

 The interface is intentionally minimal: push, pop, peek.
 This constraint is what makes stacks powerful.
 By restricting access to one end, you get a data structure that naturally models nested, reversible, and recursive processes.